 Health information must not be disclosed without that person’s consent, unless specific exceptions apply (see generally, “Confidentiality” in Health and the law).
-The MHA 2014 has specific exceptions which authorise disclosure of health information about a consumer without consent in limited circumstances (s 346):
+The MHA 2014 has specific exceptions that authorise disclosure of health information about a consumer without consent in limited circumstances (s 346):

 •when the person to whom the information relates is deceased and the senior available next of kin consents to disclosure;